Last Update: 02/15/18

 (c) Significant and permanent scarring or disfigurement.

-Therefore, in serious personal injury cases the calculation of permanent injury damages may involve documentation and projection into the long-term future of the victim’s needs and may or may not require a medical opinion to support the permanent injury claim.
-Juries award what it believes to be to be fair and just in light of the evidence presented.
+Therefore, in serious car accident cases, the calculation of permanent injury damages may involve documentation and projection into the long-term future of the victim’s needs and may or may not require a medical opinion to support the permanent injury claim.
+Juries award what it believes to be fair in light of the evidence presented.

 What Should You Do?